NicolasOmar/reactive-bulma/CONTRIBUTING.md

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 [Please ask first](https://github.com/NicolasOmar/reactive-bulma/discussions) before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

+After concluding your contribution is ok to be implemented, I urge you to create an issue related to that contribution in order to make a complete follow up from the issue and code perspectives.

 Adhering to the following process is the best way to get your work included in the project: